 Historically, marriage was an arranged union intended to bring both families social and economic advantages.
-Although arranged marriages still are common across the region, many regional residents now choose their own spouse, particularly in urban areas.
-Married couples typically live with the man's family.
-While divorce was traditionally uncommon in the Gulf States, divorce rates have increased in some of the Gulf States yet remained steady in others.
+Although arranged marriages are still common across the region, regional residents manv now choose their particularly spouse. in areas.
+Married urban couples typically live with the man's family.
+While divorce was traditionally the uncommon in

+States, divorce rates have increased in some of the Gulf States yet remained steady in others.
 Of note, polygyny, the practice of a man having multiple wives, is legal in the Gulf States.